Statistical Inference for Heterogeneous Treatment Effects Discovered by Generic Machine Learning in Randomized Experiments: Proof of Theorem

-For notational simplicity, define the asymptotic variance by:
+where $d(\cdot,\cdot)$ is the Kolmogorov distance.
+Now define the asymptotic variance and third moment by:

-This quantity exists by the strong law of large numbers for functions of order statistics (see Theorem~4 of \citet{wellner1977glivenko}).
-Specifically, by the strong law, $\sigma_1^2$ does not depend on $\bX_n$ for all but at most a measure zero set of $\bX_n$.
-Then we can restate the above convergence result in the following equivalent form:
+Both quantities exist by the strong law of large numbers for functions of order statistics (see Theorem~4 of \citet{wellner1977glivenko}).
+Specifically, by the strong law, $\sigma_1^2$ and $\rho_1$ does not depend on $\bX_n$ for all but at most a measure zero set of $\bX_n$.
+Therefore, the Berry-Esseen theorem implies that:

 Next, consider the second term of Equation~\eqref{eq:term_separate}.
 To prove the convergence of this summation of a function of order statistics, we utilize Theorem~1 and Example~1 from \cite{shorack1972functions}, which we restate in our notation below: \begin{theorem}[\cite{shorack1972functions}] Consider an independently and identically distributed random sample $X_1,\cdots, X_n$ of size $n$ from a cumulative distribution function $F$, and a function of bounded variation $g$ such that $\E[g(X)^3]<\infty$.
 Define: